coderberry/cavneb.github.io-old/source/_posts/2013-07-08-authentication-with-emberjs-part-1.markdown

 comments: true
 categories:
 - EmberJS
+- Rails
+- Rails::API
 ---

 {% img /images/posts/keymaster.jpg %}

 Authentication with Ember is difficult.
 I have spent a couple of weeks trying out different approaches and failing time and again.
-With the help of [Ryan Florence](http://ember101.com) and [Brad Humphrey](https://github.com/wbhumphrey), I have finally been able to understand how it should work and also have built a [simple application](https://github.com/cavneb/simple_auth) which uses it.
+With the help of [Ryan Florence](http://ember101.com) and [Brad Humphrey](https://github.com/wbhumphrey), I have finally been able to understand how it should work and also have built a [simple application](https://github.com/cavneb/simple-auth) which uses it.

 My goal in this article will be to build a simple Ember application with a RESTful backend (in Rails) which provides authentication and user registration.
 We will also set all requests to pass the access token to our backend for authorization.